 Sustainable Corporate Strategy

-Evonik embarked on the next phase of its strategic business transformation in 2022.
-As part of Next Generation Evonik, sustainability is becoming an integral element of important core processes such as portfolio and innovation management, production and technology, and human resources work.
-This strategic integration paves the way for us to meet our promise to be an enabler of sustainability in a wide range of markets and areas of life.
+As part of Next Generation Evonik, sustainability is an integral component of key core processes such as portfolio and innovation management, production and technology as well as human resources work.
+This strategic integration paves the way for us to meet our promise to be an enabler of sustainability in a wide range of markets and walks of life.

 Transformation Requirements and core processes 2023 EN